ash-aldujaili/BMOBench/README.md

 2. Brockhoff, Dimo, Thanh-Do Tran, and Nikolaus Hansen. "**[Benchmarking numerical multiobjective optimizers revisited.](https://hal.inria.fr/hal-01146741/document)**" *Genetic and Evolutionary Computation Conference (GECCO 2015)*.
 2015.

-*Thanks* extended to:
-1. Bhavarth Pandya
-2. Chaitanya Prasad
-3. Khyati Mahajan
-4. Shaleen Gupta
+*Thanks* extended to /Bhavarth Pandya, Chaitanya Prasad, Khyati Mahajan, andShaleen Gupta/.
 They contributed greatly to the core of the `C` platform and verified the correctness of the `C`-coded problems to their `AMPL` counterpart.

 # Citation